EbYVarghese18/DevOps_Project_01/README.md

 3. You can test the configuration by:
     $sudo nginx -t

-4. Reload nginx if there are no errors.
-Recheck the configurations if there are any errors.
+4. Reload nginx:
     $sudo systemctl reload nginx

-5. Now you can access the app in the browser.
+5. Now you can access the app in the browser:
     To access: http://publicip_or_yourdomain.com:8000